Sandawe language

 Sandawe is a language spoken by about 60,000 Sandawe people in the Dodoma Region of Tanzania.
-Sandawe's use of click consonants, a rare feature shared with only two other languages of East Africa – Hadza and Dahalo, had been the basis of its classification as a member of the defunct Khoisan family of Southern Africa since Albert Drexel in the 1920s.
-Recent investigations however (Güldemann 2010) suggest that Sandawe may be related to the Khoe family regardless of the validity of Khoisan as a whole.
-A discussion of Sandawe's linguistic classification can be found in Sands (1998).
+Sandawe's use of click consonants, a rare feature shared with only two other languages of East Africa, Hadza and Dahalo, had been the basis of its classification as a member of the defunct Khoisan family of Southern Africa since Albert Drexel in the 1920s.
+It has been suggested, however, that Sandawe may be related to the Khoe family, regardless of the validity of Khoisan as a whole (Güldemann 2010).
+A discussion of the linguistic classification of Sandawe can be found in Sands (1998).

 Language use is vigorous among both adults and children, with people in some areas monolingual.
 Sandawe has two dialects, northwest and southeast.
 Differences include speaking speed, vowel dropping, some word taboo, and minor lexical and grammatical differences.
-Some Alagwa have shifted to Sandawe, and are considered a Sandawe clan.
+Some Alagwa and Kw'adza have shifted to Sandawe, and form now specific clans among them.

 SIL International began work on Sandawe in 1996 and to date (2004), Daniel and Elisabeth Hunziker and Helen Eaton continue to work on the analysis of the language.
 They have so far produced a phonological description, a dialect survey report and several papers on aspects of grammar.
 Sandawe is also currently (since 2002) studied by Sander Steeman of Leiden University.